-The execution of the acquisition templates presets the telescope to the target coordinate given by TEL.TARG.ALPHA and TEL.TARG.DELTA.
-Offsets with respect to the target coordinates can be specified by TEL.TARG.OFFSETALPHA and TEL.TARG.OFFSETDELTA and allow, for example, to use a bright offset star for precise acquisition (see Fig. 17).
+The execution of the acquisition templates presets the telescope to the target coordinates given by TEL.TARG.ALPHA and TEL.TARG.DELTA.
+Offsets with respect to the target coordinates can be specified by TEL.TARG.OFFSETALPHA and TEL.TARG.OFFSETDELTA and allow, for example, to use a bright offset star for precise acquisition (see Fig. 18).
 To guarantee proper centering within the slit when using an offset star, the angular separation between the offset star and the target should not be larger than 60".
-Acquisition with an offset star has not been tested with the narrow, 0.4" slit and should be avoided in P77.
-Note that the convention 'final coordinates of the center of the field plus offsets equal initial coordinates of the field center' is used, which translates into
+Acquisition with an offset star has not been tested with the narrow, 0.4" slit and should be avoided.
+Note that the coordinates of the target (TEL.TARG.ALPHA, TEL.TARG.DELTA) and the offsets to the reference star (TEL.TARG.OFFSETALPHA, TEL.TARG.OFFSETADELTA) must be indicated with the following convention: